pantheon-systems/documentation/source/partials/traffic-dl.md

 An important performance benchmark is the number of requests that can be served from the Global CDN.
 This metric does not affect site traffic measurements for the Site Plan.
 Serving requests from cache rather than by the CMS allows visitors to experience a faster response and removes load from the site's server resources.
 A cached request is served from the nearest edge endpoint without any delay, while a request to the CMS must be individually processed and loaded.
 A high cache hit ratio greatly improves the browsing experience and site performance.

-A low Cache Hit Ratio may be due several reasons.
+A low Cache Hit Ratio may be caused by:

-1. A site that has mainly authenticated traffic will have a low ratio because authenticated traffic is never cached.
+- Sites with mainly authenticated traffic have a low cache hit ratio because authenticated traffic is never cached.
 This includes both logged in site users as well as admin actions.
-1. A low or missing `max-age` header in the response from the CMS will mean cached pages are not stored or invalidated too quickly.
+- A low or missing `max-age` header in the response from the CMS.
+This means cached pages are not stored or are invalidated too quickly.
 You may view this header and others with the [Configure and Verify Edge Caching](/guides/global-cdn/global-cdn-caching) guide.
-1. Setting a cookie on page requests will bypass the GCDN cache, learn more in [Debugging Cookies and Global CDN](/guides/global-cdn/global-cdn-caching#debugging-cookies-and-global-cdn)
+- Setting a cookie on page requests bypasses the GCDN cache.
+Refer to [Debugging Cookies and Global CDN](/guides/global-cdn/global-cdn-caching#debugging-cookies-and-global-cdn) for more information.

-Learn more about how to enable and improve caching with the [Pantheon Global CDN](/guides/global-cdn) guide.
+Learn more about how to enable and improve caching in the [Pantheon Global CDN](/guides/global-cdn) guide.

 ## How Do You Know if a Visit Counts?